Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: System overview

-There are two main approaches to analyzing human grasping from a single image: 1) using hand poses of grasping \cite{kokic2020learning,kokic2019learning,hasson2019learning} and 2) using a specific grasp taxonomy \cite{feix2014analysis,rogez2015understanding,cai2018understanding,cai2015scalable,huang2015we,saudabayev2018human,feix2014analysis2}.
+There are two main approaches to analyzing human grasping from a single image: 1) using hand poses of grasping \cite{kokic2020learning,kokic2019learning,hasson2019learning} and 2) using a specific grasp taxonomy \cite{feix2014analysis,rogez2015understanding,cai2018understanding,cai2015scalable,huang2015we,saudabayev2018human,feix2014analysis2, arapi2021understanding}.
 Each approach has its own advantages.
-Hand pose analysis in 3D space enables the state of an object, such as posture \cite{kokic2019learning} and grasping area \cite{kokic2020learning}, to be measured.
-Meanwhile, taxonomy analysis enables human grasps to be represented as discrete intermediate states that focus on the pattern of fingers in contact.
+Hand pose analysis in 3D space enables measurement of object states, such as posture \cite{kokic2019learning} and grasping area \cite{kokic2020learning}.
+Meanwhile, taxonomy analysis enables human grasps to be represented as discrete intermediate states that focus on the pattern of the fingers in contact.
 This study aimed to recognize grasp types from human behavior as an extension of taxonomy-based studies.
 We employed the taxonomy by Feix et al., which contains 33 grasp types \cite{feix2015grasp}.